stas00/the-art-of-debugging/compiled-programs/README.md

 the difference here is that you need to pass the full path to the program.

 `gdb` is super powerful and can do many marvellous things but most of these are out of the scope of this basic introduction.
 It is very likely that if you understood everything covered so far you should be able to diagnose 95% of most problems you are likely to encounter.

+use case: [this issue](https://github.com/pytorch/pytorch/issues/46807#issuecomment-718452462) shows how gdb was used to get a backtrace on a crashing test.

 footnote: more useful recipes for python + gdb can be found [here](https://wiki.python.org/moin/DebuggingWithGdb).